-Houston Custody Attorney
+Houston Child Custody Attorney

-Texas Conservatorship (Custody) Cases
+Understanding Texas Conservatorship (Custody) Cases

-Conservatorship is the legal word for custody in Texas.
+Conservatorship is the legal term for custody in Texas.
 It deals with a person’s relationship with a child where there is a court order in place, which may apply after a divorce or when paternity is established.
 Grandparents or other relatives may also be able to seek conservatorship in certain circumstances.

 It is important to note that legal custody can only be created by a court order.
-Without a court order, there is nothing to enforce and either parent may seek to spend time with a child.
+Without a court order, there is nothing to enforce, and either parent may seek to spend time with a child.

-Who Can Be a Conservator?
+Who Can Be a Conservator in Houston?

 A person with court-ordered custody of a child is a conservator.
 There are three types of conservators in Texas:

-- A sole managing conservator may be named in certain circumstances, and this may be the parent or a non-parent if necessary.
+- A Sole Managing Conservator may be named in certain circumstances, and this may be the parent or a non-parent if necessary.
 This person will have the sole right to make most decisions about the child.
 Child abuse, drug or alcohol use, or family violence may make the appointment of a sole managing conservator necessary.

-- When one parent is named as a sole managing conservator, the other parent is typically named as the possessory conservator.
+- When one parent is named as a sole managing conservator, the other parent is typically named as the Possessory Conservator.
 When a non-parent is named as a sole managing conservator, both parents may be named as possessory conservators.
 A possessory conservator maintains parental rights but will not have the final authority on most decisions regarding the child or children.

-Protecting Your Child's Best Interests
+Protecting Your Child's Best Interests with a Custody Lawyer

 At Kay Polk, Attorney at Law, we understand that child custody cases can be emotionally challenging and complex.
 Our experienced Houston custody attorney is dedicated to protecting the best interests of your child and helping you navigate through the legal process.